-A change to the Alberta Registered Health Professions Act — effective May 1, 2019 — authorizes registered nurses and registered psychiatric nurses to prescribe common medications and order diagnostic tests, such as x-rays.
-Initially, the new authority for RNs will be limited to specific clinical practice areas where the employer has policies to support RN/RHCP prescribing and a clinical support tool to clearly guide prescribing decisions.
+A change to the Alberta Registered Health Professions Act — effective May 1, 2019 — authorizes registered nurses to prescribe common medications and order diagnostic tests, such as x-rays.
+Initially, the new authority for RNs is limited to specific clinical practice areas where the employer has policies to support RN prescribing and a clinical support tool to clearly guide prescribing decisions.

 The College and Association of Registered Nurses of Alberta (CARNA) has approved Standards of Practice for Registered Nurses, which includes completion of a nursing education course offered by Athabasca University’s Faculty of Health Disciplines.
 (Read more about the new regulations and requirements for prescribing on the CARNA website.)

 Please note: Nurses from outside Alberta should consult with their respective professional colleges to determine whether this course meets the standards established by that jurisdiction.